Ataru73/tartots/README.md

 # 🔮 Tarot Reading Simulator with AI

-An advanced tarot card reading simulator that combines traditional tarot card meanings with AI-powered extensive readings using Google Gemini API.
+A tarot card reading simulator that combines traditional tarot card meanings with AI-powered extensive readings using Google Gemini API.

 ## Features